canada-ca/canada-ca.github.io/_posts/2019-11-15-micro-mission.md

 }

 </style>
+s

-<b>By: Sandra Duchesne, Communications advisor.</b><br>
+<b>By:
+Sandra Duchesne
+Communications advisor

-Your colleague located in a regional metropolis.<br>
+Your colleague located in a regional metropolis</b>

-Have you seen micro-mission offers come along and wondered if it was worth it?<br>
+Have you seen micro-mission offers come along and wondered if it was worth it?
+My answer: definitely!
-My answer: definitely!<br>
 Explanations.

 ## Background

-It’s well known that federal public service employees tend to be divided as follows: those in the NCR and the others.
+It’s well known that federal public service employees tend to be divided as follows: those in the <abbr title="National Capital Region">NCR</abbr> and the others.
 I’m one of the others.
-Like NCR employees, we have a duty to keep up to date on major joint projects initiated by the central agencies.
+Like <abbr title="National Capital Region">NCR</abbr> employees, we have a duty to keep up to date on major joint projects initiated by the central agencies.

 In my position in Montreal, I’m part of the Web team, in Communications at Innovation, Science and Economic Development Canada – a specialization that is rather rare in the regions.
 So as an employee, how do we stay up to date, other than through webcasts and conference calls?
 Answer: by finding unique opportunities, such as a mandate-related micro-mission in a central agency.